SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-You've beaten all the content and the last thing left to accomplish is own a legendary item.
+You have beaten all the content and the last thing left to accomplish is to own a legendary item.

-However, it's a tedious process and requires quite a bit of farming.
+However, it is a tedious process and requires quite a bit of farming.

 Anyway, you are not too pretentious - any legendary will do.